-Enjoy these Braised Baby Artichokes and Mushrooms with Garlic and Lemon as an appetizer with bread or served as a side dish with a roast, steak or fish.
+Enjoy these Baby Artichokes Braised with Mushrooms, Garlic and Lemon as an appetizer with bread or served as a side dish with a roast, steak or fish.

 Feeding kids has certainly been a adventure.
 Before kids, I had this vision that if I introduced a food or vegetable to my child at an early age, they would eat it and love it.
 But the ugly truth is, babies have taste buds and preferences just as we adults do.